AASL seeks volunteer co-editor for School Library Research (SLR)

 - Experience working in school library programs;

-A total travel stipend of $800 is provided for optional attendance at the ALA Midwinter Meeting and ALA Annual Conference.
+A travel stipend of $800 per conference is available for optional attendance at the ALA Midwinter Meeting and ALA Annual Conference.

 Postage, phone charges, photocopying, and similar incidental expenses are reimbursed.